-“Where were you all morning?”
-Hope Chided as we squeezed our way through the crowds at the Cathedral.
+“Where do you go each morning?”
+Hope chided as we squeezed our way through the crowds at the cathedral.
 “If you had been dressed sooner, we’d already be in our pew.”

 “You are the one who is usually tardy for church,” I muttered, but I knew that Hope could not hear me through the din.
-The crowd seemed even thicker than the crowds at the coronation had been.
-We had to force our way through the sea of servants, and then courtiers, to reach our pew near the front.
+The crowd seemed even thicker than the crowds at the coronation had been, and we had to force our way through a sea of people to reach our pew near the front.

-As I drew near the front of the Cathedral, the song grew clearer.
+As I drew near the front of the cathedral, the song grew clearer.
 It seemed to beckon me toward the altar, away from the chaos of the crowd.
-When we finally reached our pew, the song filled the morning air.
+When we finally reached our pew, the song filled the air all around me.

 Brother Lux, dressed in his usual plain, brown robes, was singing the song solo from the second row of the chorus.
-His song slowed and faded a little, drawing to an end.
-Then the chorus joined in, swelling to a crescendo and raising its voice as one.
+His song slowed and faded a little, and then the chorus joined in, swelling to a crescendo and raising its voice as one.

 “I will speak to you plainly,” Father Pius said to the congregation, “without the chorus to drown out my words.